-In addition to adding to employers' tax burden's, SB 799 will also add to the state's general fund obligation regarding the UI Fund.
-For example, in 2023-2024, the interest payment is expected to cost the state approximately \$300 million - and similar payments will continue until the UI Fund returns to solvency.
-SB 799 will only add to those payments if passed.
+In addition to adding to employers' tax burden's, SB 1116 will also add to the state's General Fund obligation regarding the UI Fund.
+For example, in 2023-2024, the interest payment is expected to cost the state approximately \$300 million-and similar payments will continue until the UI Fund returns to solvency.
+In the proposed 2024-2025 budget, it is estimated to rise to \$331 million.
+SB 1116 will only add to those payments if passed-as correctly noted by Governor Newsom in his veto of last year's SB 799.

-SB 799 Would Force Uninvolved Employers to Pay Striking Workers.
+SB 1116 Would Force Uninvolved Employers to Pay Striking Workers.

-SB 799 creates a fundamental unfairness by forcing employers with absolutely no involvement in any strikes to pay for labor disputes that they have no involvement in.
-UI Fund loans from the federal government are paid off via tax increases on all employers across the state - not just employers who have striking workers.
+SB 1116 creates a fundamental unfairness by forcing employers with absolutely no involvement in any strikes to pay for labor disputes that they have no involvement in.
+UI Fund loans from the federal government are paid off via tax increases on all employers across the state-not just employers who have striking workers.

-Though individual strikes will have different facts - some caused by unreasonableness on one side of a negotiation, some caused by new technology or new conditions - they are part of a negotiation between two parties.
+Though individual strikes will have different facts, all strikes are part of a negotiation between two parties.
 Taking money from every other employer in the state (small employers included) and forcing those uninvolved parties to pay the costs of one side of a labor dispute is profoundly unfair.

 This unfairness would not end when California's UI Fund returns to solvency.
-Employers who have a high volume of UI claims will see their experience rating (and related UI taxes increase)... but only to a certain point.
-Employers experience rating can "max out" - after which their taxes cannot rise any higher.
-This leads to socialization of fund costs amongst other employers.
-In other words - in dramatic and lengthy strikes, costs of that strike will not necessarily be limited to that employer, depending on if their experience rating is already at its maximum value.
+Employers who have a high volume of UI claims will see their experience rating (and related UI taxes) increase... but only to a certain point.
+Employers' experience ratings can "max out"-after which their taxes cannot rise any higher.
+This leads to socialization of fund costs among other employers.
+In other words-in dramatic and lengthy strikes, costs of that strike will not necessarily be limited to that employer because costs are socialized across the Fund if that employer maxes out.

-SB 799 Would Raise Compliance Issues with Federal Law - Putting Our UI Program at Risk.
+SB 1116 Would Raise Compliance Issues with Federal Law - Putting Our UI Program at Risk.

-Moreover, we are concerned that SB 799 may violate federal law.
-Federal law governs all states' UI programs - including California's.
-Most notably, federal law requires that workers be "able to work, available to work, and actively seek work."
-We are concerned because this basic tenet of federal UI eligibility appears in conflict with the situation of a strike - where workers have a job, but are choosing not to work to create economic leverage.
+Moreover, we are concerned that SB 1116 may violate federal law.
+Federal law governs all states' UI programs-including California's.
+Most notably7, federal law requires that workers be "able to work, available to work, and actively seek work."
+We are concerned because this basic tenet of federal UI eligibility appears in conflict with the situation of a strike-where workers have a job, but are choosing not to work to create economic leverage.